garykac/clipboard/clipboard.md

   navigator.clipboard.addEventListener(“clipboardchange”, listener);
 ```

-## Asynchronous vs Event-driven

-The current [Clipboard API](https://www.w3.org/TR/clipboard-apis/) is event
-driven, which is

 ## Potential for Abuse

 There are a few avenues for abuse that are not specific to this proposal,
 but are applicable to any API that provides clipboard access.

 It is one of these abuse vectors in particular, pasting images, that motivates
 this proposal.
 In order to clean up malicious images,
 they would need to be decoded and it is not appropriate to do this on
-the main thread (large images could lock the browser).
+the main thread (large images could lock the browser while the image is
+being processed).

 #### Reading from the clipboard